hejtmy/FSP_Unreal/readme.md

 - in the FSP_recorder set the desired number of screenshots in the N Screenshot field
 - in playmode press "E" or esc in build
 - press record screenshots
+- screenshots are consecutively created and logs objects position are recorded as well

 Prepare the track